 OnePlus 7T Pro full review

-The OnePlus 7T Pro was revealed today at an event in London, and while it might not like much has changed, the 7T Pro offers a range of enhancements that elevate the already impressive experience on offer from the 7 Pro earlier this year.
+The OnePlus 7T Pro was revealed at an event in London in October, and while it might not look like much has changed, the 7T Pro offers a range of enhancements that elevate the already impressive experience on offer from the 7 Pro earlier this year.
 That includes a faster processor, improved charge speeds and new camera features, but is that enough to tempt consumers from the equally impressive OnePlus 7T?

 Find out in our OnePlus 7T Pro review.

 Pricing and availability